 Carry spare batteries.
 Keep them warm by storing them close to your body.
 Try using an interior coat pocket, or tuck them away in your purse (avoid the car—it’s too cold).

 Go rechargeable!
-Look for rechargeable hearing aids equipped with lithium-ion batteries (such as Miracle-Ear’s), which experience little to no power loss in cold weather.
+Look for hearing aids with rechargeable with lithium-ion batteries, which experience little to no power loss in cold weather.
 Li-ion technology also allows for a quick charge when need be.

 Many hearing aids have a protective coating that helps them repel light moisture.
 If you’re walking to your car and it starts to sprinkle, your hearing aids should be fine—just wipe them down with a soft, dry cloth once you’re inside.